Filing a Lawsuit After Wilmington Motorcycle Accident

 However, if it is the other driver at-fault, then it will be that motorist's bodily injury liability coverage (required by law in the same amounts).
 In the event the other driver does not have insurance coverage OR your damages exceed those limits (often the case in motorcycle accidents), you can seek uninsured/ underinsured motorist coverage.
 UM/ UIM benefits will help you offset costs when the at-fault driver does not have enough coverage to fully compensate you for damages (often the case in motorcycle accidents) or when the other driver doesn't have insurance or is unknown (i.e., in a hit-and-run).

 One aspect of North Carolina auto insurance law that can make it more difficult for those involved in a motorcycle accident to file successful claims is the legal provision on comparative negligence.
-North Carolina follows a system of pure contributory negligence and, and per the 1980 North Carolina Supreme Court ruling in Smith v.
-Fiber Controls Corp, plaintiff may not recover damages if his or her own negligence proximately caused the injury.
+North Carolina follows a system of pure contributory negligence, and per the 1980 North Carolina Supreme Court ruling in Smith v.
+Fiber Controls Corp, the plaintiff may not recover damages if his or her own negligence caused the injury.

 Keeping Safe on Your Motorcycle This Summer